OutlawDisco/Pet-Pal/README.md

 THEN I can see how many days/meals left my pet has

-When I click on the ACtivities tab
+When I click on the Activities tab

 THEN I can see the weather forcast as well as links to brain activities for my pet